technomancy/bussard/manual.md

 purchasing upgrades, downloading new code, renting cargo storage, and communicating with others.

-Your targeting indicator will turn green when you are within range of a station that allows logins.
+Your targeting indicator will turn dark green when you are within range of a station that allows logins.

 Sessions are initiated using the `ship.actions.login` function, which will log you into the currently-targeted planet or station with the